stanford-policylab/opp/py/data_readme_template.md

   name, and location
-- There may be duplicates, but there is often insufficient information to deduplicate, i.e. the time resolution is hourly driver_race is null 99% of the time
+- There may be duplicates, but there is often insufficient information to deduplicate, i.e. the time resolution is hourly driver_race is null 99% of the time, and officer ID appears to be only a prefix of the full ID ~0.3% of the time
 - Data includes warnings and arrests, but is missing warnings
 - violation represents statute_description in the raw data